Eric Klinenberg: Publications

 Klinenberg's first book, Heat Wave: A Social Autopsy of Disaster in Chicago, was published by the University of Chicago Press in 2002.
 The book is an account and analysis of the 1995 Chicago heat wave.
 The book won several scholarly prizes, including the American Sociological Association Robert Park Book Award, the Urban Affairs Association best book award, the British Sociological Association book prize, the Mirra Komarovsky Book Prize, and honorable mention for the C Wright Mills Award, and was a Favorite Book selection by the Chicago Tribune.
 A theatrical adaptation of the book premiered in Chicago in 2008.

-His second book, Fighting for Air: The Battle to Control America’s Media, was called "politically passionate and intellectually serious,", "a must-read for those who wonder what happened to good radio, accurate reporting and autonomous public interest".
+His second book, Fighting for Air: The Battle to Control America’s Media, was called "politically passionate and intellectually serious", "a must-read for those who wonder what happened to good radio, accurate reporting and autonomous public interest".

 His third book, Going Solo: The Extraordinary Rise and Surprising Appeal of Living Alone, was published in February 2012 by Penguin Press.
 Going Solo has been translated into several languages, including Chinese, Japanese, Korean, Russian, Turkish, and Hungarian, and has generated widespread debate.
 In a cover story, Time magazine featured Going Solo as "the number one idea that is changing our lives."

 In 2013, Klinenberg wrote an influential article in the New Yorker on Hurricane Sandy and climate change adaptation, in which he explained the role of social infrastructure in protecting cities and communities.

 Klinenberg co-wrote a book about romance with comedian Aziz Ansari, Modern Romance: An Investigation, published in June 2015.

 In 2018, Klinenberg published a book on the role of social infrastructure in American culture titled Palaces for the People: How Social Infrastructure Can Help Fight Inequality, Polarization, and the Decline of Civic Life.
 Klinenberg analyzes the role of public spaces such as libraries, parks, gardens, and universities among other investments help to strengthen and heal communities and build social capital.

+His most recent book, 2020: One City, Seven People, and the Year Everything Changed, was published in 2024.
+The book offers a "social autopsy" of the COVID-19 pandemic, focusing on New York City and an eclectic group of seven residents, among them a school principal, a community organizer, a bar owner, and a subway conductor, whose lives and communities were upended by disease and social disruption.